What Does Travel Insurance Cover and How Does It Work?

 airplane icon

-• Trip Cancellation is the big coverage benefit that people want to protect what they spent on the trip.
-If you can't go on your trip due to covered reasons like illness, injury, death of family members, job loss, weather emergencies, natural disasters at your destination, terrorism, or even jury duty, this reimburses your prepaid, non-refundable costs up to your actual trip value.
-So if you spent $5,000 on your vacation, that's your coverage limit.
+• Trip cancellation protects the money you've invested in your vacation.
+Covered reasons include illness, injury, death of family members, job loss, weather emergencies, natural disasters at your destination, terrorism or even jury duty.
+You'll get reimbursed for your prepaid, nonrefundable costs up to what you actually spent.
+Spend $5,000 on your vacation?
+That's your coverage limit.

-• Trip Interruption kicks in if you're already on your trip but have to cut it short and head home early for those same covered reasons.
-This pays 100-200% of your trip cost to cover both unused expenses and those expensive last-minute flights home.
+• Trip interruption kicks in if you're already on your trip but have to cut it short and head home early for those same covered reasons.
+This pays 100% to 200% of your trip cost to cover unused expenses and those expensive last-minute flights home.

 hospital icon

-This coverage is really important for international travel since your regular health insurance might not work abroad.
-Medical coverage pays for hospital bills, doctor visits, prescriptions, and emergency dental care.
+You need this coverage for international travel since your regular health insurance might not work abroad.
+Medical coverage pays for hospital bills, doctor visits, prescriptions and emergency dental care.
 Coverage ranges from $25,000 to $500,000+, and this is often the most expensive travel issue.

 Emergency evacuation coverage pays to get you to proper medical care or back home when local hospitals can't help.
-These flights can cost $100,000-$1,000,000.
-While its a lower chance you need this coverage, having it could help avoid a massive expense.
+These flights can cost $100,000 to $1 million.
+While it's less likely you'll need this coverage, having it helps you avoid a large expense.

 bag icon

-Covers lost, stolen, damaged, or delayed luggage ($1,000-$2,500 limits).
-Also includes your electronics, sports equipment for golf or skiing, and other personal items like passports.
+This coverage protects lost, stolen, damaged or delayed luggage (up to a $1,000 to $2,500 limit).
+It also includes electronics, sports equipment for golf or skiing and other personal items like passports.

 clock icon

-When flights get delayed or cancelled, this covers your hotel, meals, and transportation while you wait.
-Also covers costs to catch up with your cruise or tour if delays make you miss connections.
+When flights get delayed or canceled, this covers your hotel, meals and transportation while you wait.
+It also covers costs to catch up with your cruise or tour if delays make you miss connections.

 pregnantPerson icon

-Pregnancy coverage typically covers complications only (pre-eclampsia, emergency C-sections, premature labor), but not routine prenatal care or normal childbirth.
-Learning you are pregnant is a standard cancelation reason depending on your policy, as long as you bought the policy before becoming pregnant.
+Pregnancy coverage covers complications only (pre-eclampsia, emergency C-sections, premature labor) but not routine prenatal care or normal childbirth.
+Learning you're pregnant is a standard reason for trip cancellation, depending on your policy, as long as you bought the policy before becoming pregnant.

 Travel Insurance Optional Coverage Add-Ons